PROCEEDINGS OF

 Boston and secured a painting studio at 73 Cornhill.

-Hewins’ decision to
+Hewins’ decision to study in Florence rather

-study in Florence rather than Rome may have been guided by the
+than Rome may have been guided by the presence of a

-former place: the sculptor Horatio Greenough (1805-52); his
+place: the sculptor Horatio Greenough (1805-52); his

 brother, the painter Henry Greenough (1807-83); and the

 portraitist John Gore (1806-68).
-The four men had likely been
+The four men had likely

-in Florence centered around the ever-popular artists’ retreat,
+routine in Florence centered around the ever-popular

-from these strong friendships, which allowed him to freely
+Hewins profited greatly from these strong friendships, which

-exchange ideas, copy in art galleries, and take sketching
+allowed him to freely exchange ideas, copy in art galleries,

-Another fixture within
+Another fixture within the American colony

-the American colony at Florence was James Ombrosi (ca.
+at Florence was James Ombrosi (ca. 1777-1852), who held the

-namely, that of U.S. consular representative.[iv]
+quarter century later, namely, that of U.S.

 James Edward Freeman (1808-84), the American figure painter